BenBalder/EndoDraft/README.md

-# PUNCHplan – Medical Planning Software for Aneurysm Fenestration Templates
+# PUNCHplan – Surgical Planning Software for Aneurysm Fenestration Templates

 🛠️ **PUNCHplan** is a lightweight, standalone surgical planning software designed to assist interventional radiologists and vascular surgeons in planning **physician-modified endografts (PMEGs)**.
 It enables precise design of fenestration locations, visual feedback in 2D/3D, and exports print-ready plans for intraoperative use.